Expenditure on Children in the Northern Territory

 Reform area 1

-Governments determine funding by working with communities to develop community plans.
+Governments determine funding by working with communities to develop regional plans.

-The Commonwealth and NT Governments should establish a formal coordination process in which they:
+Governments should establish a formal coordination process (formalised in a new intergovernmental agreement) in which they:

 - agree on what types of services they will each fund and in which locations